taooceros/MATH-542-HW/HW7/HW7.typ

     We know that $F[alpha] cong F[x] div p cong F[beta]$.
 Thus we have an isomorphism $phi : F[alpha] cong F[beta]$.
 Consider the splitting field of $p$ denoted as $k$, thus we have an injective map from $F[alpha] arrow.hook k$, and $F[beta] arrow.hook k$.

     Then we consider the algebratic closure of $F$ noted as $overline(F)$.
 Automatically we have an isomorphism that extends $phi$ to $overline(F)$.
 Restricting $phi$ to $k$, we have a homomorphism $overline(phi) : k -> k$ that sends $alpha arrow.bar beta$, which means $beta in k$.
 This is a contradiction.

+    The other direction follows as definition of splitting field.
 ]